Ibiza: The Party Island!

 Getting to Ibiza

 There are two ways to get to any island (we're not including swimming) and they are by plane and by boat.
 Regular flights leave from Barcelona to Ibiza / Eivissa and in fact they can be considerably cheaper than going by ferry, provided you book in advance.
 Flying week days or off season will also seriously reduce your costs, just as flying Friday night / Saturday morning in July / August will increase them!
 (Many Barcelonins head over to Ibiza for the weekend during summer).
 Who flies?
 Try these guys: www.vueling.com, www.spanair.com, www.iberia.com, www.air-europa.com, www.ryanair.com.
-It's also worth keeping an eye out in your local travel agent or online for all inclusive deals to Ibiza with flights and accommodation (as well as to the rest of Spain and beyond) check out Holiday Hypermarket.
+It's also worth keeping an eye out in your local travel agent or online for all inclusive deals to Ibiza with flights and accommodation as these can often work out cheaper when packaged together.

-Ferry is the alternative, and whilst it's harder to get a great deal, and it is often the best option if you're booking last minute as flight prices may be sky high by then (pun intended).
+Taking the ferry is the alternative to flying, and whilst it's harder to get a great deal, and it is often the best option if you're booking last minute as flight prices may be sky high by then (pun intended).
 Ferries leave every day from Barcelona port, normally late at night (around 11pm) and timed to arrive in Ibiza Old Town Port at around midday the following day.
 (A long journey but you save a night's accommodation at least).
 The following companies operate the ferries: www.trasmediterranea.es, www.balearia.com, www.iscomar.com.

 Ibiza Party Trips (from Barcelona)

 The itinerary varies, but whatever the exact details are, you'll be nonstop hellraising with an up-for-it international crowd, starting from the moment you get on the boat.
 A typical package might include return ferry tickets and two nights'accommodation in comfortable bungalow-style apartments at an amazing beach-side party resort (or, as a cheaper alternative, at a "hippie" campsite); plus you'll get meals provided and several parties (such as pool and foam parties) organised just for your crew - with free drinks included!
 The trip is organised by one of Europe's most notorious travel companies and they'll also sort you discounted entry to some of the top clubs, so you can also spend your nights raving to the tunes spun by the world's biggest superstar DJs.